11.4 The Transition to All-Steel Swords

 This view has been (partially) contested more recently; I'll get to that.
 Meanwhile I'll give you two special modules about the Vikings and Franks plus more background to Viking's swords.

-Alternatively, they are described as mostly peaceful and innovative farmers and
+robbery and destruction.
+Alternatively, they are described as mostly peaceful and innovative farmers and traders, given

 While it is true that Vikings were also large-scale traders, one of their most profitable trade goods were slaves.
 Slaves did no leave behind much written material for obvious reasons but we can be fairly sure that they weren't all that fascinated by their glamorous tormentors who didn't smell so good - imagine 80 men spending 2 weeks in a small boat without a rest room 1).
 Or, maybe, it's better you don't.